ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 <A maxDepth={10} />
 ```

-Notice that in older versions of Svelte you needed to use the special component `<svelte:self>` for a recursive component, but that is not needed anymore.
-You can just import `A` inside of `A`.
-The only issue that I encountered is that Visual Studio Code does not import it automatically when I use it.
+In earlier versions of Svelte, you needed to use the special `<svelte:self>` component for recursion.
+However, this is no longer necessary.
+You can now simply import the component within itself.
+The only issue I've encountered is that Visual Studio Code does not automatically import the component when you use it.

 ## The Sierpinski Carpet

-Let us start by visualizing the [Sierpinski carpet](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_carpet) with a recursive Svelte component.
+Let's begin by visualizing the [Sierpinski carpet](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_carpet) using a recursive Svelte component.

 ![Preview of Sierpinski Carpet](/media/blog/recursive-carpet-small.png)

-The idea is to have a grid of size 3x3, fill the inner square, and apply recursion to the 8 outer squares.
-To achieve this, we create a component `Carpet.svelte` which does exactly this.
-In the script tag, we just declare `maxDepth` as explained before.
+This involves creating a 3x3 grid, filling the center square, and applying recursion to the 8 surrounding squares.
+To implement this, we create a component called `Carpet.svelte` that handles this logic.
+In the script tag, we declare the `maxDepth` prop as explained earlier.

 ```svelte
 <script lang="ts">